Phone Calls in German: 20 Phrases to Successfully Make and Receive Calls

 When you’re still learning a language, it can be terrifying.

-- 20 Phrases to Get You Through a Phone Call in German
+- Making a Phone Call in German

 - 1. Hallo, Anka, bist du es?
 (Hello Anka, is that you?)

 - 2. Spreche ich mit Herrn Wagner?
 (Am I speaking with Mr. Wagner?)